This article is part of a series of interviews that NAI has conducted with the directors of publishers’ Native Ad Studios around the world.

 Mostly we are using existing resources, so we don’t do much recruiting outside of the company, though we have also created new positions in sales and for project managers for these types of campaigns.
 For producing native advertising we mainly use freelancers who are specialists on the topics they write about.
 Sometimes we will use a journalist from one of our publications.
 Freelancers can write for us as well as for our editorial side.

 We need a lot of different specialists.
 That’s why we use the content producers who already work for us.

 We look for the same skills as when we hire editorial journalists.
 For the other positions they have to be good at project management etc., but we don’t look for any native advertising skills in particular.

 Every journalist should have an expertise in some field; business, economics, sports etc. We need a lot of different specialists.
 That’s why we use the content producers who already work with us.

 What are the ideal size and team composition?

 We think it’s a good solution to have some key positions in-house — not necessarily journalists who are easy to hire freelance, but I would like video editors and photographers because video production is growing a lot and it would make a lot of difference to have a specialised in-house team.

 Who does the native staff report to?

 We don’t have a manager who is only responsible for all aspects of native advertising.
-We have a matrix organisation, so the editorial staff have their own bosses, sales staff have their bosses etc. I’m in marketing and product management and I’m working with the editors as well as the sales people.
+We have a matrix organisation, so the editorial staff has their own bosses, sales staff have their bosses etc. I’m in marketing and product management and I’m working with the editors as well as the salespeople.

 Who is in charge of deciding which campaigns will be or won’t be done?